Skip to main content

 Now, we will wrap this inner puzzle in the outer puzzle we wrote previously.
 This will require the spend to be signed by a given key, and any coins created will have double the amount.

-You can run this command to curry in the public key previously calculated and the inner puzzle:
+First, run this command to curry in the public key previously calculated:

-cdv clsp curry coin-doubler.clsp -a "0xPublicKey" -a 2
+cdv clsp curry any-with-signature.clsp -a "0xPublicKey" -i include

 That should produce an output similar to this: